 3. Operate under a business model such that:

 4. Identify the business model and the Professional Geoscientist who fulfills the role of the licensed Professional Geoscientist in responsible charge of the work performed in this state.

 5. Unless the firm is an unincorporated sole-proprietorship or an unincorporated partnership, a firm seeking registration with the Board must register the firm with the Office of the Secretary of State (SOS) and obtain a certificate of authority.
 If the firm operates under a name other than that which is filed with the SOS, an Assumed Name Certificate must be filed with the County Clerk.
 A firm’s SOS certificate of authority number and all Assumed Name Certificate instrument numbers must be provided to the Board upon initial application.
 If the firm is a sole-proprietorship and the firm operates under a name that does not include the last name of the individual sole proprietor, the firm shall file an Assumed Name Certificate with the County Clerk.

-6. Submit and application for registration of a firm (Form C).
+6. Submit an Application for Firm Registration (Form C).

 7. Upon initial application, a firm shall affirm that the licensed Professional Geoscientist performing or supervising the geoscientific work for a Geoscience Firm is an employee.
 A Geoscience Firm shall provide evidence of employment status upon request of the Board.

 For more information about the Firm application process, see TBPG Rule 851.30.